 Here we'll look at a range of the best document scanning apps currently available.

-- These are the best document management software
+- We feature the best document management software.

 When it comes to scanning documents for digital file storage, chances are you are going to want to save in a portable document format-a PDF file.
 Adobe Scan is a dedicated scanning app from Adobe, the creators of the PDF file, so expectations are high that this should deliver on most user needs.

 Adobe Scan runs as an app on your mobile device, whether it is running Android or iOS and uses your camera to catch a copy of a document to convert into a PDF file.
 There is a preview option to optimize the file dimensions, and you can rotate, crop, and edit the color as required.

 The biggest advantage of using Adobe Scan is probably its close integration with Adobe's other apps, not least Adobe Acrobat, and Adobe Fill & Sign.
 This means you can not only scan into PDF document format, but also edit, annotate, sign and work collaboratively with the documents that you do scan.

 Even better, Adobe Scan is a free app to download and use, though there is an in-app subscription available if you want additional features.

 If you’re looking for something a little more advanced, it’s worth checking out Abbyy’s FineReader PDF.
 The software uses optical character recognition to scan text in 193 languages.

 Compatible with Android and iOS, the app lets you scan both printed and handwritten text with your mobile device.
 FineReader works with 12 file formats, including DOCX, PDF and TXT.
 The great thing about the app is that it preserves the original document formatting.